mc776/HideousDestructor/hd_manual.md

 Use the alternate reload key to load a cell.
 One cell will provide for about 2000 rounds' worth of shots.

 Protip: The Vulcanette is by far the most mechanically complicated weapon in the game.
-Overheating parts under undue stress and dirt may result in damage that cannot be field repaired even between maps.
+Overheating parts under undue stress and dirt may result in damage that cannot be field repaired.

+Some misaligned parts may be readjusted on the field with some effort.
+Hold Zoom and Unload to do this, which will empty your weapon first.
+Let go periodically to inspect your work.

 ### Rocket Launcher
 GZDoom actor name: `HDRL`